Easter Rice Krispie Treats with Peeps

 • Use fresh Peeps.
 They melt more easily and will provide a better texture for your treats.
 (How do I know this?
 I’ve attempted this recipe with older marshmallows, and they didn’t turn out quite right.)

-• Don’t use the stovetop.
+• Don’t use the stovetop or a large saucepan.
 We want the Peeps to retain their color as they melt, and if we put them under a flame, they run the risk of becoming more muted.

 • Similarly, use a singular color of Peeps for the base of the treats.
 When we stir the Peeps, their colors will run and become murky.
 I like to use a single color for the base of the treats, then I mix in other colors for additional pop!